 Dotfuscator CE includes basic .NET obfuscation in the form of renaming.
 Obfuscating your code with Dotfuscator reduces the risk of unauthorized access to source code through reverse engineering, as important naming information will no longer be public.
 Obfuscation also shows effort on your part to protect your code from examination - a valuable step in establishing that your IP is legally protected as trade secret.

 Many of the application integrity protection features of Dotfuscator CE further hinder reverse engineering.
 For instance, a bad actor may attempt to attach a debugger to a running instance of your application in order to understand the program logic.
 Dotfuscator can inject anti-debug behavior into your application to obstruct this.

 In addition to protecting your source code, it's also important to ensure your application is used as designed.
 Attackers can attempt to hijack your application in order to circumvent licensing policies (i.e., software piracy), to steal or manipulate sensitive data handled by the application, or to change the behavior of the application.

 Dotfuscator CE can inject application validation code into your assemblies, including anti-tamper, anti-debug, and anti-rooted device measures.
 When an invalid application state is detected, the validation code can call upon application code to address to the situation in an appropriate way.
-Or, if you prefer not to write code to handle invalid uses of the application, Dotfuscator can also inject telemetry reporting and response behaviors, without requiring any modification to your source code.
+Or, if you prefer not to write code to handle invalid uses of the application, Dotfuscator can also inject response behaviors, without requiring any modification to your source code.

 Many of these same methods may also be used to enforce end-of-life deadlines for evaluation or trial software.